hashcatHitman/surveys/surveys/2025/safety-critical/questions.md

 # Rust Language & Ecosystem for Safety-Critical: Project Goals 2026

 Hey there!
+Are you a user of Rust in a safety-critical industry (Automotive, Medical, etc.)?
 Thanks for taking the time for this survey.
-Please provide your feedback on those things, which, if available would improve the ability for your company to use the Rust programming language in a safety-critical context.
-We will use your feedback to inform which Rust Project Goal(s) the Safety-Critical Rust Consortium should propose for 2026.
+Please provide your feedback on features, which, if available, would improve the ability for your company to use the Rust programming language in a safety-critical context.

+We will use your feedback to inform which [Rust Project Goal(s)](https://rust-lang.github.io/rust-project-goals/index.html) the [Safety-Critical Rust Consortium](https://github.com/rustfoundation/safety-critical-rust-consortium) should propose for 2026.

+The survey will be open until 2025-12-19, 11:59PM PST.

 ### Your Safety-Critical industry